 When you think of roofers and their job, two general categories are combined into one: Residential and Commercial.
 The long and the short answer to that question is they both do it in the same way.
-Residential and commercial roofers at Roofing Chattanooga TN, both make it a point to check the weather before they go in to do any installation or repair work.
+Residential and commercial roofers, both make it a point to check the weather before they go in to do any installation or repair work.
 This helps them avoid problems like slowness, ice, and snow accumulation, and wind damage.
 In addition, in most cities and towns, they have to have special permission to do work on a roof because of the risk of injury posed by working on a tall roof or one with extremely sharp or irregular edges.
 They also might need specialized training for their work and might have to abide by certain codes and regulations to maintain a roof in these areas.

 But residential roofing jobs are far from finished.
 Once the initial installation is completed, and the final tweaks have been made, a roofing job only exists for a couple of months before it’s time to move out and put the new ones up.
 During that time, many problems can occur that would cost the homeowner a lot more money in labor and materials than repair or replace the roof.
 These problems can include:

 Roofers and commercial roofing company owners fail to take the extra step of protecting themselves from these dangers.
 They think that because their jobs involve only installing and repairing roofs, they won’t need to be concerned with the kinds of things that ordinary homeowners face.
 However, if they don’t pay attention, they could find themselves unexpectedly in harm’s way.
 In fact, some of the injuries that people get from roof failure or other roof-related accidents every year are caused by the negligence of roofing contractors and owners.